 “They say I haven’t trained hard enough for this fight.
 Who is to be the judge of how hard I work?
 I have worked all right, harder than most people think.”
 That’s Randy Turpin before his fight with Carl “Bobo” Olson.
 He only spars 30 rounds leading up to it, and does this with his featherweight-size brother Jackie.
 Beats the hell out of Jackie, sure, but it ain’t a real workout.
 Does he not take Olson seriously?
 Or is he distracted, something on his mind …

 A woman.
 Adele Daniels.
-The light-skinned beauty from Harlem that Turpin met on his first trip outside of England, in ’51 when he gave the middleweight title back to Sugar Ray Robinson in a thriller at the Polo Grounds in New York City, the belt he’d taken just months before in a massive upset.
+The light-skinned beauty from Harlem who Turpin met on his first trip outside of England, in ’51 when he gave the middleweight title back to Sugar Ray Robinson in a thriller at the Polo Grounds in New York City, the belt he’d taken just months before in a massive upset.

-Turpin’s in New York again and Adele is hanging around.
+Now Turpin’s in New York again and Adele is hanging around.
 Getting crazy at his hotel, making a scene.
 George Middleton, Turpin’s manager, had warned Randy about Adele when they first met.
-Randy’s getting the message now, and he’s trying to hide out, staying at the camp, laying low.
+Randy’s sure getting the message now, and he’s trying to hide out, staying at the camp, laying low.
 He won’t train in public, won’t talk to the press, even telling folks he may just fly back to England, forget the whole thing.

 “Bobo” Olson doesn’t believe all the talk, thinks Turpin is in great shape.
 Thinks his opponent’s camp is trying to mess with his head, get him to let his guard down.
 So he trains twice as hard.